cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 ### Why joomla-joomlaxxx names?

-We did not give our project a name, we just created a `docker-compose.yml` file in our `/tmp/joomla` folder.
+We didn't give our project a name, we just created a `docker-compose.yml` file in our `/tmp/joomla` folder.
 So, Docker has named our project using the folder name (`joomla`) concatenated to service name (refers to the `docker-compose.yml` file, we have two services, one called `joomladb` and one called `joomla` That is why...

 Let us introduce a minor change, we will give a name to our Docker project: edit the `docker-compose.yml` file and add a line with `name: xxxx` where `xxxx` is the name of your choice; for instance: